mrudinipatel/Molecule-Parser/README.md

 This full-stack program was created for the course, CIS-2750 (Software Systems Development & Integration), taught by Professor Stefan Kremer at the University of Guelph in the Winter 2023 semester.

 This program simulates a molecule parser that allows users to upload and view chemical spatial data files (.sdf files).
-The program also allows users to modify atom features in the display such as colour and radius size.
+The program also allows users to modify atom features in the display such as colour, gradient, and radius size.
 This program is hosted through a python webserver and can be used through browsers.

 ### Compilation Commands